TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/known-issues.md

 <div class="section">
     <div class="row">
         <div class="col s12">
-            Downloaded exercise files have to be un-gzipped if their extension ends with '.gz', because workout portals only accept uncompressed versions.
+            Up until app version 1.0.30 (build 30) the downloaded exercise files have to be un-gzipped if their extension ends with '.gz', because workout portals only accept uncompressed versions.
 On Windows operating system <a href="https://www.7-zip.org/">7-Zip</a> or <a href="https://www.ghisler.com/">Total Commander</a> is able to help you with GZIP decompression.
         </div>
     </div>
 </div>